Triang3l/LudicrousInstagib/README.md

 	GameModePrefixes=DM|TDM
 	PreviewImageMarkup=UIMapScreenshots.MapsSST.SCTF1_728

-This will allow you to select "Instagib DM" from the drop-down game mode selection menu.
+This will allow you to select "Instagib DM" from the drop-down game type selection menu.

 ## From the command line